allenai/embodied-clip/README.md

 )
 ```

-**Unshuffling ActionSpace 👷.** If the controller is currently in the unshuffling phase, then the action space will consist of several additional _interactible_ actions:
+**Unshuffling ActionSpace 👷.** If the env is currently in the unshuffling phase, then the action space will consist of several additional _interactible_ actions:

 ☝️ 👈 👉 👇 ↩️ ↪️ 🧍 🧎 🙄 😔 ✅&nbsp;&nbsp;&nbsp; 🔓 🏋️ 📌 ✋ 👋 💧

 ```python
 ActionSpace(
   # move the agent by 0.25 meters